ANALYTICA/graph-rag/README.md

 enter questions into the app.

 If desired, a fastapi endpoint can be set up on port 8000.
 Change the "command" field in the docker-compose yaml file.
-It is commented out below the command that runs Dash.
+It is commented out above the command that runs Dash.
 Make sure to comment out the Dash command as well.

 Any issues, comment or questions email Adam at adam.conovaloff@analytica.net